yuyoyuppe/slack_anti_unread/README.md

 ## What It Does

 Slack displays a blue dot on its taskbar icon to indicate unread messages.
 This utility patches Slack to use the same icon whether you have unread messages or not, eliminating the visual distraction.
+Slack will still display a red dot icon in case you've got DMs or mentions.

 ## How It Works